dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “I thought I recovered from that pretty well,” I said when we had ducked around a corner.

 “That was a flat out train wreck, Truman,” said Whitley.
 “You talked over her.
-You almost convinced her to vote for Cabot.
+You probably convinced her to vote for Cabot.
 And what was with all the slipping and tripping?
 Do you do that on purpose?”
 Her same energy was still there, but now it was frightening.

 “I thought I brought her around at the end,” I insisted.